DwitrishaSaha/organicmaps/docs/INSTALL.md

 ### Preparing

-Linux, MacOS, or Windows should work to build Organic Maps for Android.
+Linux, MacOS, or Windows should work to build Oma for Android.

 Ensure that you have at least 30GB of free space and Python 3 installed.